-Join Seán Duggan for an in-depth discussion in this video Challenge: Portrait collage, part of Photoshop: Create a Portrait Collage.
+Join Seán Duggan for an in-depth discussion in this video Challenge: Portrait collage, part of Create a Portrait Collage in Photoshop.

 (ambient music)…- [Voiceover] For this challenge you're gonna do something…a bit different from the demos in the rest of the course.…Instead of combining multiple portrait images,…you get to work with a single portrait image and transform…it using photos of landscapes and nature details.…Here are the landscape and nature images that I will…use for the composite that I create,…but I encourage you to use your own shots if you want to.…Depending on your level of Photoshop skills,…the complexity of your idea, not to mention…how much of a perfectionist you are,…this challenge should take about an hour.…